 As a secured card, the Discover it® Secured Credit Card requires you to put down a security deposit when you first sign up.
 If you ever decide to close your account, you'll have the option to have your deposit refunded — provided that you don't have any outstanding obligations.
 However, this is what makes the card easy to get for someone with bad credit — don't think of this as a con.

 The Discover it® Secured Credit Card also provides a pathway for users to build their credit over time.
-After eight months, Discover will automatically review your account each month.
+After seven months, Discover will automatically review your account each month.
 With responsible credit habits, you'll be eligible to get your security deposit back and transition to a nonsecured credit card.

 Easy-to-get credit card for those with fair credit